samueldtodd/probability/README.md

 # Probability
-Probability puzzles and challenges simulated using Python.
-All code can be run in the terminal.
+Probability puzzles and challenges simulated using Python with varying levels of user-interactivity.

 ## [Dice Roll](dice_roll.py)